2021 Audi Q4 spy shots

 Car Tech

-It was in early 2017 that Audi first confirmed plans to add a Q4 to its lineup, and now we have the first spy shots.
+It was in early 2017 that Audi first confirmed plans to add a Q4 to its lineup, and now we have the first spy shots of a prototype.

 The Q4 is a compact crossover SUV with a coupe-like profile based on the same structure as the recently redesigned Q3.
 Its main targets are the BMW X2, Jaguar E-Pace, Lexus UX and Mercedes-Benz GLA.

 Audi previewed the vehicle in 2014 with its TT Offroad concept.
-Audi was unable to call the concept a Q4 because the rights to the name were owned by Fiat Chrysler Automobiles, though the situation has since changed and the production model spawned has been confirmed as a Q4.
+The automaker was unable to call the concept a Q4 because the rights to the name were owned by Fiat Chrysler Automobiles, though the situation has since changed and the production model spawned has been confirmed as a Q4.

 The design has evolved considerably since the TT Offroad was first shown.
 The spy shots show that the Q4 wears distinct styling cues to set it apart from the TT.
 The final result should resemble a scaled-down Q8.